hyperdxio/hyperdx-js/packages/node-opentelemetry/README.md

 ### (Optional) Attach User Information or Metadata

-Attaching user information will allow you to search/filter events in HyperDX.
+Attaching user information will allow you to search/filter sessions and events in HyperDX.
-This can be called in the custom middleware.
+This can be called at any point in the middleware chain, but it is recommended to call it as early as possible.
+Every spans within a single request trace will be linked to the user's details.

 `userId`, `userEmail`, `userName`, and `teamName` will populate the sessions UI with the corresponding values, but can be omitted.
 Any other additional values can be specified and used to search for events.